 The public commission by the city of San Donà di Piave to design a small neighbourhood park was the occasion to experiment on the theme of a contemporary public space in this “middle landscape”.
 The initial data were somehow discouraging; a poor design of the new street network, mediocre architectural solution for the houses, little or no public services to animate the new space, but more than that the strongly “residual” character of the plot assigned to the park, with little public accessibility and cut off from the main street by a planned parking lot.
 The shape of the given plot surrounded by two-to-four floors high houses has been redesigned to open it up to the south toward the main street.

 Next to this main access, the planned parking has been turned ninety degrees to form a bean-shaped surface paved in brightly coloured asphalt and screened by an earth dune recalling the river dams of the context.
-A main hard surface of small white pebbles cast in white concrete unifies the pedestrian paths, deforming its width, shape and level to become in turn a seat, an open-air auditorium, a fountain, a gathering place for kids, a bicycle route, a picnic spot.
+A main hard surface of small white pebbles cast in white concrete unifies the pedestrian paths, deforming its width, shape and level to become a seat, an open-air auditorium, a fountain, a gathering place for kids, a bicycle route, a picnic spot.

 A series of “ripples” in the concave higher slope act as an informal amphitheatre for events, and their central crossed height offset create a low-pitched ramp for wheelchairs.